brianedwardsaunders/sfdx-ext/README.md

 ## `ext:package:sync`

 Compare package versions between two orgs and/or sync (install or uninstall) packages in target org based on package version(s) in the source org.
-Need to be run this command from within project folder (sfdx dependancy).
+This command needs to be run from within project folder (sfdx dependancy).

 ```
 USAGE